 So its a combination and a balance of both.

-In fact, after listening to Isiah speak, I accessed that it was probably easier for Thomas to deal with the failures of any business decisions than most business moguls, because where he comes from, where death stands three feet from your doorstep, gaining and losing money “isnt the end of the world”.
+In fact, after listening to Isiah speak, I assessed that it was probably easier for Thomas to deal with the failures of any business decisions than most business moguls, because where he comes from, where death stands three feet from your doorstep, gaining and losing money “isn’t the end of the world”.

-And with every comeback Isiah’s ambition, energy and mental psyche is healed and enhanced.
+And with every comeback, Isiah’s ambition, energy, and mental psyche is healed and enhanced.
 The narrative on his life is reopened for debate.
-Thomas latest accomplishment in weathering the threats of protest and the media outcry against his appointment as Liberty President and then turning the franchise from playoff outsider to title contender with the WNBA’s best record in one season, is an example of his growth and entrepreneurial passion.
-It also brings great balance to the general opinion about who Isiah Thomas is as a person, a businessman, a leader and a basketball mind.
+Thomas’ latest accomplishment in weathering the threats of protest and the media outcry against his appointment as Liberty President and then turning the franchise from playoff outsider to title contender with the WNBA’s best record in one season, is an example of his growth and entrepreneurial passion.
+It also brings a great balance to the general opinion about who Isiah Thomas is as a person, a businessman, a leader, and a basketball mind.